curvegrid/go-ethereum-wiki/JavaScript-Console.md

 ***

-##### admin.dumpBlock
+#### admin.dumpBlock

     admin.dumpBlock(numberOrHash)

+##### Resturns

-**Returns** the raw dump of a block referred to by block number or block hash or undefined if the block is not found.
+the raw dump of a block referred to by block number or block hash or undefined if the block is not found.
 If the argument is missing or is -1, the current head block is returned.

 ```javascript
 admin.dumpBlock(29)